Learn how to find and troubleshoot the reasons why your CivicEngage Central website is slowing down.

 - Click Command Prompt when the search completes

-- Type pathping yourabreviatedstate-yourcity.civicplus.com (replacing the fields with your information i.e. pathping ny-nyc.civicplus.com)
+- Type "pathping yourabreviatedstate-yourcity.civicplus.com" (replacing the fields with your information; for example, pathping ny-nyc.civicplus.com)

 Additional Information